E3SM-Project/e3sm_diags/docs/html/_sources/dev_guide/adding-new-diags-sets.rst.txt

 When planning to expand the current diagnostic sets, efforts have been made to structure the ``e3sm_diags`` code base in a more modularized and expandable fashion.
 The developers will be able to add new diagnostic sets easily and cleanly.
-This guide documents essential steps for guiding the users to add custom diagnostics by providing an example.
+This guide documents the essential steps for guiding users to add custom diagnostics by providing an example.
 If a user has a streamlined Python script for a complete analysis, from reading in files, data manipulation, computation, and visualization, it should be straightforward to take the below steps to add the analysis to ``e3sm_diags``.

-In this document, we will be explain by example the process of adding a diagnostics set into ``e3sm_diags``.
+In this document, we will explain by example the process of adding a diagnostics set into ``e3sm_diags``.
 Some of the current diagnostics sets in ``e3sm_diags`` are `the different kinds of plots seen here <../../../sample_output/modTS_vs_modTS_3years/viewer/index.html>`_.